-Another police shooting acquittal worries black gun owners
+Black gun owners worried by acquittal in Castile shooting

 Phillip Smith, head of the National African American Gun Association, said police need additional training to remind them that Second Amendment rights apply to black gun owners as much as anyone else.

 Like several similar cases, Castile’s death was shared worldwide on social media.
-His girlfriend, Diamond Reynolds livestreamed the aftermath of the shooting on Facebook because, she said, she wanted to make sure the truth was known.
+His girlfriend, Diamond Reynolds, livestreamed the aftermath of the shooting on Facebook because, she said, she wanted to make sure the truth was known.

 But videos of black people dying at the hands of police have led to few convictions.